-- Size of the audience;
+- Size of the audience

-- Whether it included executives;
+- Whether it included executives

-- Departments and background of the audience;
+- Departments and background of the audience

-"In my role as a Data Analyst, I have presented to various audiences made up of coworkers and clients with differing backgrounds.
-I’ve given presentation to both small and larger groups.
-I believe the largest so far has been around 30 people, mostly colleagues from non-technical departments.
-All of these presentations were conducted in person, except for 1 which was remote via video conference call with senior management.”
+In my role as a Data Analyst, I’ve presented to various audiences made up of co-workers and clients with different backgrounds.
+I’ve given presentations to small and more significant groups.
+The largest so far has been around 30 people—primarily colleagues from non-technical departments.
+All these presentations were in-person, except for one remote video conference call with senior management.